-The second span to connect the islands and the mainland was the William B. Umstead Bridge, erected by the State Highway Commission in 1955-1956 to carry US 64 over the Croatan Sound (Dare County Bridge 9).
-The nearly three-mile-long bridge was the biggest state bridge project of the 1950s, based on overall length and expense, but the crossing posed few major technological challenges.
+The second span to connect the islands and the mainland was the William B. Umstead Bridge (Dare County Bridge 9), erected by the State Highway Commission in 1955-1956 to carry U.S. 64 over the Croatan Sound.
+At nearly three miles, it was the biggest state bridge project of the 1950s, based on overall length and expense, but the crossing posed few major technological challenges.
 The bridge was formed of an extensive series of conventional steel stringer and girder-and-floorbeam spans, none of which extended more than 130 feet.